es-shims/es5-shim/README.md

 In order to run against the shim-code, the tests attempt to kill the current implementation of the missing methods.
 This happens in <root-folder>/tests/helpers/h-kill.js.
-So in order to run the tests against the build-in methods, invalidate that file somehow (comment-out, delete the file, delete the script-tag, etc.).
+So in order to run the tests against the built-in methods, invalidate that file somehow (comment-out, delete the file, delete the script-tag, etc.).

 ## Shims